metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

-- `allow_users_in_namespaces` (List of String) The list of allowed namespaces in addition to the object store namespacewhere ceph object store users may be created.
-Specify '*' to allow allnamespaces, otherwise list individual namespaces that are to be allowed.This is useful for applications that need object store credentialsto be created in their own namespace, where neither OBCs nor COSIis being used to create buckets.
+- `allow_users_in_namespaces` (List of String) The list of allowed namespaces in addition to the object store namespace where ceph object store users may be created.
+Specify '*' to allow all namespaces, otherwise list individual namespaces that are to be allowed.
+This is useful for applications that need object store credentials to be created in their own namespace, where neither OBCs nor COSI is being used to create buckets.
 The default is empty.
 - `auth` (Attributes) The authentication configuration (see [below for nested schema](#nestedatt--spec--auth))
 - `data_pool` (Attributes) The data pool settings (see [below for nested schema](#nestedatt--spec--data_pool))
 - `gateway` (Attributes) The rgw pod info (see [below for nested schema](#nestedatt--spec--gateway))
 - `health_check` (Attributes) The RGW health probes (see [below for nested schema](#nestedatt--spec--health_check))
-- `hosting` (Attributes) Hosting settings for the object store.A common use case for hosting configuration is to inform Rook of endpoints that support DNSwildcards, which in turn allows virtual host-style bucket addressing. (see [below for nested schema](#nestedatt--spec--hosting))
+- `hosting` (Attributes) Hosting settings for the object store.
+A common use case for hosting configuration is to inform Rook of endpoints that support DNS wildcards, which in turn allows virtual host-style bucket addressing. (see [below for nested schema](#nestedatt--spec--hosting))
 - `metadata_pool` (Attributes) The metadata pool settings (see [below for nested schema](#nestedatt--spec--metadata_pool))
 - `preserve_pools_on_delete` (Boolean) Preserve pools on object store deletion
 - `protocols` (Attributes) The protocol specification (see [below for nested schema](#nestedatt--spec--protocols))